libra-china-org/Whitepaper/phala-network.md

 - Confidentiality

-   Unlike the existing blockchains for smart contracts, Phala Network avoids the leakage of any input, output, or intermediate state of Confidential Contract.
+   Unlike the existing blockchains for smart contracts, Phala Network avoids the leakage of any input, output, or intermediate state of confidential contract.
 Only authorized queries to the contract will be answered.

 - Code Integrity